St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 Artist: Rev. Peter Wm.
 Gray, PSS

-Mother M. Theresa Maxis Duchemin, I.H.M.
+Mother Marie Therese Duchemin, I.H.M.
 (1810-1892) Foundress, Sisters, Servants of the Immaculate Heart of Mary

 Religious.
 Educator.
 Foundress.
-Born in Baltimore to Anne Marie Maxis, a free woman of color and Haitian refugee, Almaide was raised by her mother’s guardians, the Duchemin family.
+Born in Baltimore to Anne Marie (Betsy), a free woman of color and Haitian refugee, Almaide was raised by her mother’s guardians, the Duchemin family.
 She was immersed in the French language and culture of the Haitian refugee community and worshipped at St. Mary’s Seminary Chapel.
 She received an education uncommon to most women of the time, which included attending the school operated by Elizabeth Lange and Marie Magdaleine Balas in the Fells Point neighborhood of the city for free children of color.
 There she became a favorite pupil who shared her teachers’ vocation to religious life.
-At age 19, she became a founding member of the Oblate Sisters of Providence, the first congregation of women religious of color in this country, taking the religious name of Marie Theresa.
+At age 19, she became a founding member of the Oblate Sisters of Providence, the first congregation of women religious of color in this country, taking the religious name of Marie Therese.
 The Oblate Sisters opened St. Frances Academy (1828), the first Catholic school for children of color in the United States.
 Their duties soon expanded to caring for orphans and nursing the sick.
 Over the next sixteen years, she was involved in all of the community’s ministries, including one term as superior general, 1841-1844.
 In 1845 she left the Oblates and set out for Monroe, Michigan, with the Redemptorist priest Louis Florent Gillet to serve the area’s French-speaking Catholics.
 They established the Sisters, Servants of the Immaculate Heart of Mary, a teaching community dedicated to the education of girls and young women.
 In 1858 she accepted Bishop John Neumann’s invitation to serve in the Diocese of Philadelphia.
 The first school was opened in Susquehanna.
 A request for a second school led to the division of the community into two foundations: Monroe and Philadelphia.
 A third foundation was later established at Scranton.
 Mother Duchemin was living at the Philadelphia community’s motherhouse in West Chester at the time of her death in 1892.

 Over their history, the Sisters, Servants of the Immaculate Heart of Mary have opened private academies and colleges and staffed parochial elementary and highs schools around the country.
 In recent years, the community’s ministries have become more diverse, to include pastoral care in health care facilities, parish and prison ministries, and social outreach programs to serve the poor and marginalized.